 For more information please contact Youth and Community Safety Officer, Strathfield Council, 9748 9999

-Strathfield Council adopted its Community Safety Strategy 2016-2020 in August 2016.
+Strathfield Council has updated its Community Safety Strategy for 2020-2024.
 This strategy sets out actions to improve community safety in the Strathfield Council area over a four year period.